TolisSth/GRCPC-env/readme.md

 * IDEs and developer tools: Eclipse, Code::Blocks, gvim, emacs, Visual Studio Code, IntelliJ
 * Local web server with copies of language documentation for: STL *(CPP)*, Java, Python3
 * Automatically populate the linux disk cache on boot to speed up response time for certain programs
-* Automatic login of teams to DOMjudge without giving teams access to their credentials
 * Advanced firewall to restrict team access to the network
 * Fat32 partition for teams to store files that allows for easy access after the contest
 * Simple management/set up for admins